David Medzerian is a veteran journalist and educator with extensive digital, print and broadcast experience.

 He is currently managing editor of news at USC, overseeing the USC News website and university home page.

-Since he began teaching at USC Annenberg in 2003, he has taught graduate and undergraduate level courses at including investigative reporting, “News, Numbers and Introduction to Data Journalism” (AKA “math for journalists”), long-form magazine writing, digital-media introductory classes and the graduate digital immersion course.
+Since he began teaching at USC Annenberg in 2003, he has taught graduate and undergraduate level courses including investigative reporting, “News, Numbers and Introduction to Data Journalism” (AKA “math for journalists”), long-form magazine writing, digital-media introductory classes and the graduate digital immersion course.